Brass model

-Brass models, made of brass or similar alloys, are scale models typically of railroad equipment, bridges and occasionally, of buildings.
+Brass models are scale models typically of railroad equipment, bridges and occasionally of buildings, made from brass or similar alloys.
 Although die-cast or plastic models have made considerable advances in late 1990s and continue to improve, brass models offer finer details.
 Brass models, considered to be collector's pieces and museum quality finish, are often used for display purposes rather than model railroad operations.
 However, these can be made fully operational and many railroaders do use them on their model railroads.
 They are generally considerably more expensive than other types of models due to limited production quantities and the "handmade" nature of the product itself.

 History

 In the late 1950s, Japan was known for producing low cost toys and products for export.
-The first brass model train were born during the occupation of Japan by Allied forces.
+The first brass model trains were created during the occupation of Japan by Allied forces.
 Members of allied forces saw some of the models built by various craftsman and procured photos of American steam locomotive prototypes for these artisans to model.
 These were the early hand-built high quality brass models, built with relatively crude equipment in comparison to tools that became available later.
 Some people in the model railroad industry took note of what was being done and started importing these models to the United States.
 The scale of import increased with time.
 Bill Ryan of PFM (Pacific Fast Mail) was one of the early importers, and to this day the name PFM is synonymous with brass model trains.

 The quality of Japanese models continued to improve but with an improving domestic economy, manufacturing cost also increased.
 Eventually, importers moved their operations to Korea for cost benefits.
 Although the quality suffered considerably in the early years of this transition, within a few years some very fine brass models were being built.
-Korea continues to produce fine models; Boo-Rim Precision of Korea is among the most renowned producers of brass models.

 Thousands of brass model trains have been produced throughout the years.
 Initially their price was comparable to that of die-cast models, but the detail was far superior.
 The quality and details of brass models have increased with time along with its price.
 As of 2014, an articulated HO scale, highly detailed model may retail for as much as US $3000; larger scales can cost even more.
 The collectibility of late run highly detailed models, along with lower availability, generally keeps the prices high.
 Historically, the most desirable models have continued to rise in value.
 Mid-run (1960-1985) models, in particular unpainted models, have appeared to drop in value lately, as they are becoming less desirable in comparison with newer models with much better details.
 These models still often sell for several times the original suggested retail price.

+Glossary

 Glossary of brass model train terminology: